It’s a Jolly Holiday with Your Ex

 If you’re actually into Halloween or if you’re torn up about not being there with your kids, be there in spirit (pun intended).
 Create the best Halloween costume, insist on photos at your house beforehand, whatever it takes to make them–and you if you’re that into it–feel like you’re involved.

 Not having to schlep around the neighborhood is one of the many blessings that come from having shared placement during the holidays.
 And if you don’t have a trick-or-treater, there’s nothing morally wrong with turning the lights off in your house and heading to the movies.

 Remember there’s plenty for everyone

-If your ex gets trick-or-treating, you take the local truck-or-treat, harvest festival, haunted hayride, church ghoul-fest, YMCA spook time, or the middle school’s fright night.
+If your ex gets trick-or-treating, you take the local trunk-or-treat, harvest festival, haunted hayride, church ghoul-fest, YMCA spook time, or the middle school’s fright night.
 Or go to the next town over where trick-or-treating is always on the Saturday before.
 Luckily when it comes to shared placement of kids on holidays, Halloween is an easy one.

 Do a hex

 Look, we don’t endorse invoking the dark arts, but we don’t know your life.
 You do you.

 Okay, so I didn’t compromise on my ex’s involvement Baby’s First Halloween because I’m a good and benevolent person (though, I would like to say, I AM).
 I was thinking of the long game.
 For me and my ex, anyway, perceived goodwill–real or contrived–goes a long way.
 Thanksgiving is right around the corner.
 Christmas is right around the corner.
 Giving an inch now can help you take a mile (just kidding, you’re never getting a mile; let’s be optimistic and call it two inches) later when it might count more to you.

 And finally . . . roll with it